IshaGula/kafkaNeo4jClient/README.md

-It is a prototype project.

-This spring boot project involves kafka(producer and consumer), neo4j (neo4jclient), creation of topic using topic builder, retryable logic, factory design pattern and restful api.
+Spring boot project - kafka(producer and consumer), neo4j (neo4jclient), creation of topic using topic builder, retryable logic, factory design pattern and restful api.

-This is just a working prototype.

 In order to run this project, you need kafka and neo4j setup.